Demonstration of solvent and resin production from lignocellulosic biomass via the platform chemical levulinic acid

 Levulinic acid has long been identified as a versatile ‘green’ chemical precursor for many applications.
 It is widely recognised as a platform substance for chemical synthesis and is seen as a key element in moving Europe towards bio-based manufacturing.

 However, to make that a reality, there has to be adequate production to meet demand at a realistic price.
-GreenSolRes will demonstrate the commercial viability of converting lignocellulosic biomass to levulinic acid for the manufacturing of solvents and adhesive resins with added-value and/or functionalities.
+GreenSolRes will demonstrate the commercial viability of converting lignocellulosic biomass to levulinic acid or one of its esters for the manufacturing of solvents and adhesive resins with added-value and/or functionalities.

 The successful completion of the GreenSolRes will pave the way to the first commercial plant for sustainable production of levulinic acid (at 50 kta), and its derivatives, leading to a rapid gain in spectrum and production volume of bio-based consumer products.

-- To demonstrate the competitiveness of the levulinic acid (LA) value chain in terms of costs, environmental impact and technical performance.
+- To demonstrate the competitiveness of the levulinic acid (LVA) value chain in terms of costs, environmental impact and technical performance.

-- To convert the platform chemical levulinic acid into 2-methyltetrahydrofuran (MTHF), gamma-valerolactone (GVL) and methyl butanediol (MeBDO) with development of novel catalyst.
+- To convert the platform chemical levulinic acid or one of its esters into 2-methyltetrahydrofuran (2-MTHF), gamma-valerolactone (GVL) and methyl butanediol (MeBDO) with development of novel catalyst.

 - To develop bio-based derivates for industrial and consumer adhesives

-- To have an optimized process design of all process components at 50 kta scale.
+- To have an optimized process design of key process components at 50 kta scale.

-- Optimised and competitive value chain for bio-based LA and down-stream products.
+- Optimised and competitive value chain for bio-based LVA and down-stream products.

 - Increased usage of lignocellulosic residues for high value-added products.